Christini-Lab/DynClamp_IScale_GA_Fitting/README.md

 model.
 Contains experimental data from 14 cells (Cell_1 - Cell_14) as well as
 the Livshitz Rudy 2009 model itself (Cell_15).

+References:
+  * Devenyi, Ryan A., et al. "Differential roles of two delayed rectifier potassium currents in regulation of ventricular action potential duration and arrhythmia susceptibility."
+The Journal of physiology 595.7 (2017): 2301-2317.
+  * Livshitz, Leonid, and Yoram Rudy.
+"Uniqueness and stability of action potential models during rest, pacing, and conduction using problem-solving environment."
+Biophysical journal 97.5 (2009): 1265-1276.

 ### Protocol files
 These files contain the cell membrane capacitance and injected current of the